cxruan/Third-Eye/README.md

 We have a clear distribution of work that focuses on each team member's strength.

 ## What we learned
-How t use the new APIs w found and time management skills.
+How to use the new APIs w found and time management skills.

 ## What's next for Third Eye
 We would first switch to a device with dual-camera.
 A new Neural Network will be trained from scratch with the data collected or hopefully with new training sets found online.